 The menu is the “hook” of your website – people will refer to that all the time and expect to hear (see in this case) certain things.
-It is also the basics your musician website structure.
-If you want to build a musician website, especially working musicians/music producer then include:
+It is also the basics of your musician website structure.
+If you want to build a musician website, especially working musicians/music producers then include:

 - Your contact